Birmingham Brain and Spinal Cord Injury Lawyer

 After a traumatic brain injury or spinal cord injury, an insurance company for the negligent party will very likely contact you to discourage you from bringing attorneys into your matter.
 More money for you, they might say.

 Nothing could be further from the truth.
-Their only goal in negotiating with a traumatic brain injury or spinal cord injury victim is to get that person to agree to a settlement that is far less than what they should receive.
+Their sole objective when negotiating with a traumatic brain injury or spinal cord injury victim is to secure an agreement for a settlement far below what the victim deserves.

 Worse yet, the agents for insurers often get victims to unknowingly make recorded statements that irreparably damage their injury claims.
 You can avoid these types of issues by simply hiring a skilled personal injury lawyer.

 Farris, Riley & Pitt, LLP can immediately handle all communications with insurance companies on your behalf.
-We will negotiate a fair and full settlement that covers all of your past, present, and future needs, and our firm can file a lawsuit when no satisfactory offer is made.
+We’ll diligently negotiate a comprehensive settlement and, if necessary, pursue legal action to address your needs.

 Why Choose Farris, Riley & Pitt, LLP?